Hiking the Angels Landing Trail in Zion National Park

 Elevation Gain: ~1,500 ft. / 457 m

-The Angels Landing Trail is, without a doubt, one of the most beautiful day hikes in Zion National Park!
+The Angels Landing Trail in Zion National Park is, without a doubt, one of the most beautiful day hikes in the Zion Canyon!

-However, the Angels Landing Trail is also the single-most popular day hike in Zion, which inevitably means that Angels Landing has changed over the years from what it used to be.
+Now, this goes without saying that the Angels Landing Trail is also the single most popular day hike in Zion National Park, which has inevitably led to changes over the years from what the hike used to be.

 That being said, I’ve been visiting Zion and hiking the Angels Landing Trail for many years, both before and after the implementation of the permit system, to be able to share and compare my honest thoughts about each experience.

-On the upper elevations of the trail, you cannot fall, and many people have died hiking Angels Landing before.
-I believe some of this can be blamed on the sheer lack of preparation among hikers, as the trail is more serious of a hike than people give it credit for.
-I’ve seen people up there without water during the hot summer months and walking in designer shoes when there’s black ice on the chains.
+This is to say that, on the upper elevations of the trail, you cannot fall, and many people have died hiking the Angels Landing Trail over the years, which I believe can largely be attributed to the lack of preparation among hikers.
+Personally, I’ve seen people hiking without water during the hot summer months and walking in designer shoes when there’s black ice on the chains.

-I don’t know why it needs to be said, but take the trail seriously!
+This shouldn’t need to be said, but take the trail seriously.

-1. If you know the dates of your trip in advance, you can apply for the advanced seasonal lottery at this link here.
+If you know the dates of your trip to Zion National Park in advance, you can apply for the advanced seasonal lottery.

-2. The second option is the daily lottery, which is how most people apply, and it’s how I got my Angels Landing permit.
-You can apply for the daily lottery one day in advance at this link here.
+The second option is the daily lottery, which is how most visitors apply.
+It’s how I got my first Angels Landing permit when the lottery system was first introduced.

 How Hard is it to Get an Angels Landing Permit?

-If you’re wondering how likely it is for you to be successfully awarded an Angels Landing permit, it really comes down to two factors.
-First, how busy is the season/ dates that are applying for, and second, the lottery drawing is truly and completely 100% random no matter how many days in a row you have been applying.
+The likelihood of being successfully awarded an Angels Landing permit comes down to two main factors.
+First, how busy the season or dates that you are applying for are, and second, the lottery drawing is completely random, regardless of how many days in a row you may have been applying.

 Here’s what I mean.
-I was awarded my permit for this hike during the busy March spring break season, and I was very lucky to say the least.
+I was awarded a permit for this hike during the busy spring break season in March, and I was very lucky, to say the least.
 Dates like this, especially during the busy summer months, will have a much higher number of applicants than other times of the year.

-Secondly, I know that the lottery drawing is completely random because of the people that I talked to on the hike down.
-It took me two days of unsuccessful submissions before I was awarded a permit, but other people that I talked to said that they had been applying for more than a week straight without any luck.
-On top of this, I ran into one woman on the hike down who said she had a permit for the day prior but decided not to use it because of the really crappy bad weather.
-Then, she applied for a second day in a row and was successfully awarded twice.
-I hope that this shows that receiving a permit is completely by chance.
+In addition, I know that the lottery drawing is completely random because of the people I talked to on the hike down.
+For this hike, it took me two days of unsuccessful submissions before I was awarded a permit, but other people I talked to said they had been applying for more than a week straight without any luck.
+On top of this, I ran into one woman on the hike down who said she had a permit for the day prior but decided not to use it because of the bad weather.
+Then, she decided to apply for a second day in a row and was successfully awarded twice!

 Angels Landing Trailhead Parking